JoaoCastelb/Color-Scheme-Generator-api/README.md

 # Color-Scheme-Generator-api
-Color Scheme Generator - try it https://color-scheme-twilight-246f7e.netlify.app/
+Generate any color scheme by selecting any color and a scheme mode - try it https://color-scheme-twilight-246f7e.netlify.app/